micoloth/vscode-reactive-jupyter/README.md

 ![demo](https://github.com/micoloth/vscode-reactive-jupyter/assets/12880257/0e713fd5-ea46-498e-866f-f5c5aa18658b)

-# Commands and Shortcuts:
+# Activation:

+  1. Install the extension.
+The [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension should be installed as well.

+  2. Add these settings for the Jupyter extension in your `settings.json` file: these are required to work with Reactive Jupyter.
+If they set differently, you will be prompted to change them.

+    "jupyter.interactiveWindow.creationMode": "perFile",
+    "jupyter.interactiveWindow.textEditor.executeSelection": false

+  3. Open a Python file.

-When you open a Python file, initialize this extension by clicking the "Initialize Reactive Python" codelens at the top of the editor, or launching the `Initialize Reactive Python` command from the command palette.
+  4. Initialize Reactive Jupyter by clicking the "Initialize Reactive Python" codelens at the top of the editor, or launch the `Initialize Reactive Python` command from the command palette.
 This will start a new Jupyter Kernel in an interactive window.

+# Shortcuts:

-From there, you can execute code statements using the CodeLenses that appear over the code, or with these shortcuts:
+You can execute code statements using the CodeLenses that appear over the code, or with these shortcuts:

   - `shift+cmd+enter`: Sync all the stale code blocks in the file.
   - `shift+cmd+up shift+cmd+enter`: Sync the current code block and all the code blocks the current code blocks depends on. (i.e. all the Upstream code)